Rehabiah/Paradise/README.md

 # Paradise
-in the darkest days and the brightest nights no evil shall escape my site let those who worship evil beware my light
+in the darkest days and the brightest nights no evil shall escape my sight let those who worship evil beware my light